 Brownsberg in 3 days — what you need to know

-A practical guide for three days at Brownsberg Nature Park: how to get there, what to pack, and which waterfalls are worth the hike.
+A practical guide to three days in Brownsberg Nature Park: how to get there, what to bring, and which waterfalls are worth it.

-For many travelers, Brownsberg is the first real introduction to Suriname’s interior.
-Three days is enough to see the main waterfalls, sleep one night on the plateau edge, and watch the Brokopondo reservoir light up through morning mist.
+For many travellers, Brownsberg is their first real taste of Suriname’s interior.
+Three days is enough to see the main waterfalls, camp a night on the edge of the plateau, and watch the Brokopondo Reservoir light up in the morning mist.

-The park is run by Stinasu, the Suriname nature conservation foundation.
-Booking ahead via stinasu.sr is wise during high season (July–October and February–March).
+Brownsberg sits at around 510 metres; at night it can cool to 18°C. Bring a light fleece.
+The park is managed by Stinasu.
+Booking ahead via stinasu.sr is wise in high season (July–October and February–March).

-Day 2 — Witi Creek and Leo Falls
+Day 2 — Witi Creek and the Leo Falls

 What to wear